 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.

 However, the best part is the 45-day money-back guarantee.
-You won’t find a longer money-back guarantee for any other premium service.
-Even NordVPN and ExpressVPN only let you test out their services for 30 days risk-free.
-This makes CyberGhost ideal if you only need a VPN for a short time — you could use it entirely for free for over a month!
+You won’t find a longer money-back guarantee for any other premium VPN service.
+Even ExpressVPN and Private Internet Access only let you test out their services for 30 days risk-free.
+This makes CyberGhost ideal if you only need a VPN for a short time — you could use it entirely risk-free for over a month!

 CyberGhost offers a 45-day money-back guarantee, which is the longest return policy of any premium VPN.
 In comparison, competitor VPNs offer money-back guarantees between 10 and 30 days.
 Better yet, CyberGhost’s refund policy is “no questions asked”, so you don’t have to provide a reason if you don’t like the service or simply change your mind.

 I even tested the money-back guarantee myself by signing up for a 6-month plan.
 After using the service for 35 days, I requested a refund over 24/7 live chat.
 It was incredibly easy — I wasn’t asked to troubleshoot any issues or reconsider, which I’ve experienced when trying to cancel other VPN services.
 It took less than 1 minute for my refund to be approved, and I got my money back in a week.